github/docs/lib/render-content/README.md

 ### Code block headers

-You can add a header to code blocks by adding the ` copy` annotation after the code fences:
+You can add a header to code blocks by adding the ` copy` annotation after the code fences, and a specified language:

     ```js copy
     const copyMe = true